square/squaredev-graphql-pkce-demo/README.md

     ```
     $ npm run seed
     ```
+1. Configure your app to have a redirect URL - https://developer.squareup.com/apps/YOUR_APP_ID/oauth

+1. Paste the value of your `Application Id` and `Redirect URL` into the values in the `.env` file

+*note*: you can run `npm run clear` to delete the test data from the seller account as well.
+You can also easily delete the test seller, and create a new one.
+Just repeat step 3 after doing so.
 ## Apple iOS Set up

 This app utilizes [Universal Links](https://developer.apple.com/ios/universal-links/).
 In order to use Universal links you must have an Apple Developer Account.
 You will need a web server running that can host a [apple-app-site-association](https://developer.apple.com/documentation/xcode/supporting-associated-domains?language=objc) file.
 We used https://glitch.com to handle this.

 ## React Native Set up